-President Donald Trump issued a formal demand on March 31, 2026, for Congressional leaders to terminate their scheduled spring recess and return to Washington to resolve the ongoing funding lapse at the Department of Homeland Security.
+President Donald Trump issued a formal demand for Congressional leaders to terminate their scheduled spring recess and return to Washington to resolve the ongoing funding lapse at the Department of Homeland Security.
 White House officials argue that the persistence of the legislative breaks while national security infrastructure remains unfunded constitutes a dereliction of duty.
 Press Secretary Karoline Leavitt clarified the executive branch's position during a briefing, stating that the President expects immediate movement on a spending bill.
 National security operations continue to function under extreme financial pressure as the crisis enters a critical new phase.
+By March 31, 2026, the demand had become part of the broader fight over DHS funding.

 Homeland Security operations have been severely hampered since the budget authority expired, marking this as the longest partial shutdown of the agency in American history.
 Thousands of federal employees, including agents at the border and security personnel at major airports, are currently performing their duties without receiving a regular paycheck.
 Despite these personal financial hardships, essential services stay operational under federal emergency protocols.
 Washington remains locked in a bitter dispute over specific border enforcement provisions that have prevented a broader budget agreement.